Aging

 (914) 963-1200

-The Institute is dedicated to advancing understanding of the role of stress in health and illness, the nature and importance of mind/body relationships and how to use our vast innate potential for self-healing.
-Our paramount goal at the AIS is to provide a clearinghouse of stress-related information to the general public.
+The Institute is dedicated to advancing understanding of the role of stress in health and illness, the nature and importance of mind/body relationships, and how to use our vast innate potential for self-healing.
+Our paramount goal at the AIS is to provide the general public with a clearinghouse of stress-related information.

 Stroke